waleedelfieky/Turtles_Control_Assigment/README.md

 ## Basic Control Turtles Project.

-elments to be control are two turtles and user will be asked which one to control and in which linear and angular veclocites will be commanded to the robot
+The elements to be controlled are two turtles.
+The user will be prompted to select which turtle to control and specify the linear and angular velocities to command the robot.

 ## Table of Contents: